AAUW Baton Rouge will host events during Women’s Week 2017:

-While attending the 2017 AAUW National Convention, many members went to the Capitol to lobby our senators and representatives.
+While attending the 2017 AAUW National Convention, many members went to the U.S. Capitol to talk to our senators and representatives about women’s issues.
 More details to follow.

 AAUW Baton Rouge Branch’s Eleanor Earle Scholarship Fund awarded two scholarships to graduate students in April 2017.
 Recipients were Christie Cognevich, a Ph.D. candidate in English Romantic and Victorian Literature and Emily Kraus, a researcher in entomology for a food source.

 Equal Pay Day at the Capitol: AAUW Baton Rouge Branch co-hosted an educational table about in the Capitol Rotunda on April 12, 2016, including an “unequal bake sale” to raise money for our scholarship fund while raising awareness about unequal pay for women.